 Bass Connections Summer Programs

 For students interested in conducting research over the summer, consider the following programs.
-In addition, some of the year-long Bass Connections project teams (including all of the Brain & Society teams) have a summer component.
+In addition, some of the year-long Bass Connections project teams have a summer component.

 Data+ is a ten-week summer research experience for undergraduates and master’s students interested in exploring new data-driven approaches to interdisciplinary challenges.